Table of Contents [Show]

 Why do you have a website anyways?

 I know, right?
 There is nothing interesting here, I don't have anything to sell and I'm not even looking for a job (at the time of writing; My Resume Coverletter might say otherwise)!
 Well, it started out somewhat innocently.
-I work at Roaring Penguin Software, a company that produces anti-spam, email archiving and secure messaging software.
+In 2015 I took a job at Roaring Penguin Software, a company that produces anti-spam, email archiving and secure messaging software (this has become a trend).
 In order to test things and actually make sure that I'm good at my job, I have opted to run the self-hosted version of the software for my own personal email.
 This means owning a domain name so that I can actually point mail at the machine running the software.
 From there, it would be silly to own a domain and not also have at least the bare minimum of a website.
 I could have just opted for something simple on WixSpace or through my registrar, but in case there was any doubt, let me be clear: I'm a total dork!

 So, despite the fact that the domain was originally acquired in order to process email, this has been perhaps the most poorly executed part.
 This is not because I don't know how email works; I can administer the crap out of Sendmail or Postfix.
 The reason it hasn't worked out great is that nobody knows what the heck I'm talking about when I give them my email address.
 A common conversation is something like: